rafo-og/TAER_App/README.md

 ## App architecture

 This section is not really necessary to read, it is intended for those who want to have a deeper understaing of the app architecture.
-The app is composed of two main modules: TAER_Core and TAER_Add_Ons.
+The app is composed of two main modules: TAER_Core and TAER_App.
 TAER_Core contains the core of the application and it is not intended to be accessible to app users, it should only be modified by app developers.
-On the other hand, TAER_Add_Ons module is contained in this repository and can be modified regarding to the user needs.
+On the other hand, TAER_App module is contained in this repository and can be modified regarding to the user needs.

 The module TAER_Core is based on the [wxPython](https://wiki.wxpython.org) framework and the architecture is the well-known [Model-View-Controller](https://wiki.wxpython.org/ModelViewController) pattern.
 The components are organized as follows: